intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 the mechanisms it safeguards.
 Though it has been effective at revealing problems in some cases with TLS, the efficacy of greasing isn't proven more generally.
 Where implementations are able to tolerate a non-zero error rate in their operation, greasing offers a potential option for safeguarding future extensibility.

-Grease also requires a participant that is willing to invest the time and code in an implementation to implement grease; this is likely hard to find for new protocols and it may be that only protocols in danger of ossification will attract motivated implementers.
+However, this relies on there being a sufficient proportion of participants that are willing to invest the effort and tolerate the risk of interoperability failures.

 ## Invariants